marios-code-path/scala-finagle/lean/README.md

 tags = ["functional","scala","services","demo"]
 +++

-# Why Finagle
+# What is Finagle

-[Finagle](https://twitter.github.io/finagle/) is a Service building framework that lets developers write non-blocking services with ease.
-In this example, we will go through the steps to deploy a basic Finagle Service that takes advantage of the Twitter services eco-system in TwitterServer, Guice and of coure Scala.
+[Finagle](https://twitter.github.io/finagle/) is an extensible [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) system for the JVM, that lets developers write non-blocking, high-concurrency services with ease.
+Much of what Finagle will let us do is explained in the [doc](https://twitter.github.io/finagle/).

-## JVM Functions in Scala
+> Finagle implements uniform client and server APIs for several protocols, and is designed for high performance and concurrency.
+Most of Finagle’s code is protocol agnostic, simplifying the implementation of new protocols.

-Finagle is written in Scala, and works best in applications - scala or java - that want to take the [functional services](https://monkey.org/~marius/funsrv.pdf) approach.
-You can prefer to choose ordinary Java or some other JVM language.
+In this example, we will go through the steps to deploy a basic Finagle HTTP Service with [Scala](https://www.scala-lang.org/) and [SBT](https://www.scala-sbt.org/).

 ## Build Dependencies

-We will highlight two important building blocks for our program.
-First Lets examine this  [SBT](https://www.scala-sbt.org/) build for the dependencies used in this example.
+First, Lets examine this [SBT](https://www.scala-sbt.org/) build for the dependencies used in this example.
+We only need to include "finagle-http" dependency at version 18.
+This is using [Finagle 6](https://twitter.github.io/finagle/guide/changelog.html).

 ```c
 name := "example-service"